robert-waggott/Xamarin.BouncyButton/Xamarin Component/Details.md

-A UIButton extension to provide a 'bounce' animations to your UIButton touch events.
+A UIButton extension to provide 'bounce' animations to your UIButton touch events.

 Perfect to give the user instant feedback that something is happening within your app.